-Dr Johannes Gräff is examining what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).
+Dr Johannes Gräff examined what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).

 Almost two million people in the UK live with post-traumatic stress disorder (PTSD), which can be caused by anything from military combat to traumatic childbirth.

 The condition can cause serious and lasting distress, but remains difficult to treat – often because memories of traumatic events are deeply ingrained.

 So Johannes investigated how brain cells are affected when the shadow of traumatic memories is successfully lifted.

 Johannes focussed on one of the most effective treatments for PTSD – exposure therapy.
 This involves helping people to overcome anxiety by exposing them to the source of their fears in a safe environment.

 By pinpointing the brain cells involved in exposure therapy, Johannes studied how cell behaviour changes when traumatic memories are successfully targeted and reduced.

 Cross-section of the hippocampal region within the brain showing nerve cells (green and red) activated by a traumatic memory